Hyper Pigmentation Treatment in Mumbai: Clear, Glowing Skin with Expert Precision

 What Are the Different Types of Hyperpigmentation?

-- Brown or gray patches on cheeks, nose, forehead, upper lip.
+Melasma — brown/grey patches on cheeks, forehead, upper lip; hormone-driven; sun-sensitive

 “Book a Online Consultation”